Skip to main content

 7. Update the fields:

 a.
-Zone: Leave this blank for your main domain (example.com) or enter your subdomain (www or blog).
+Zone: Leave this blank for your main domain (example.store) or enter your subdomain (www or blog).

 b.
 Value: Enter the address of the authoritative nameserver managing your DNS Records.
 This is usually provided by your DNS hosting provider.